Abuse victims to seek school action on Schembechler’s legacy

 Schembechler died in 2006, two years before Anderson’s death.

-A report commissioned by the university and released last month found that Bo Schembechler and other officials were aware of complaints about Anderson, but he was allowed to remain at the school for decades.
+A report commissioned by the university and released last month found that Bo Schembechler and other officials were aware of complaints about Anderson.

+Schembechler was vividly told by at least four people that Robert Anderson had molested them during routine physicals or other exams, according to the report.
+Yet, the report says, he took no direct steps and even told one man to “toughen up.”

 When the WilmerHale report was released, another of Bo Schembechler’s sons, Shemy Schembechler, expressed skepticism that his father ignored complaints about Anderson.
 He insisted that his dad would have acted if players had shared concerns about the doctor.